Nodeactyl/Nodeactyl/README.md

   }*/
 ```

-How to get user by external ID.
+How to get user by external ID. <br />
 ![alt Your device does not support this](https://i.ibb.co/RCt34ry/get-User-By-External-ID.png)
 ```javascript
 /* RETURNS A JSON LIKE THIS